-The rules applied for the sharing of congestion income are equal to the ones developed for the balancing energy market and based on the All TSOs' Proposal for a Congestion Income Distribution (CID) methodology in accordance with article 73 of the CACMGL.
+The rules applied for the sharing of congestion income are equal to the ones developed for the balancing energy market and based on the All TSOs' Proposal for a Congestion Income Distribution (CID) methodology in accordance with Article 57 of the Commission Regulation (EU) 2016/1719 of 26 September 2016 establishing a guideline on forward capacity allocation.

-For each bidding zone border on which congestion income results from the exchange of balancing capacity or sharing of reserves, in accordance with the calculation of congestion income from the SDAC, the TSOs on each side of the balancing capacity border shall receive their share of net border congestion income based on a 50%-50% sharing key.
+For each BZB on which congestion income results from the exchange of balancing capacity or sharing of reserves, in accordance with the calculation of congestion income from the SDAC, the TSOs on each side of the balancing capacity border shall receive their share of net border congestion income based on a 50%-50% sharing key.
 In specific cases, the concerned TSOs may also use a sharing key different from 50%-50%.
 Such cases may be due to the different ownership shares, different shares of investments costs, exemption decisions or decisions on cross-border cost allocation by competent NRAs or the Agency.

-In case the bidding zone border consists of several interconnectors with different sharing keys, on which are owned by different TSOs, the net border balancing capacity congestion income shall be assigned first to the respective interconnectors on that bidding zone border based on each interconnector's contribution to the allocated capacity.
-The parameters defining the contribution of each interconnector will be agreed by the
+In case the BZB consists of several interconnectors with different sharing keys, on which are owned by different TSOs, the net border balancing capacity congestion income shall be assigned first to the respective interconnectors on that BZB based on each interconnector's contribution to the allocated capacity.
+The parameters defining the contribution of each interconnector will be agreed by the TSOs on the BZB.
+In case specific interconnectors are owned by entities other than TSOs, the reference to TSOs in this article shall be understood as referring to those entities.